 The distance the object has to pass also plays the role, as the greater the distance, the slower should it be animated.

 As mentioned earlier, mobile-friendliness plays a significant role in the timing of animations.

 If you know that users will assess your website via mobile platforms, then create slower animations on the landing page, over 200 milliseconds.

-There is nothing worse than a landing page animation that is poorly executed.
+There is nothing worse than animated landing pages that are poorly executed.

 Such sloppiness will hurt the overall UX of your website, so you have to act fast.

-From timing animations just right to hiring professionals to take care of CGI, we have listed the top 15 actions you can take to have killer animated landing pages.
+From timing animations just right to hire professionals to take care of CGI, we have listed the top 15 actions you can take to have killer animated landing pages.